-- (a) In order to be eligible for an award of 9% Tax Credits, at least one Principal must have successfully developed, operated and maintained in compliance one Tax Credit project in North Carolina.
-The project must have been placed in service between January 1, 2008 and January 1, 2014.
+- (a) In order tTo be eligible for an award of 9% Tax Credits, at least one Principal must have successfully developed, operated and maintained in compliance either one (1) Tax Credit project in North Carolina or six (6) separate Tax Credit projects totaling in excess of 200 units.
+The project(s) must have been placed in service between January 1, 20089 and January 1, 20145.
 Such Principal must: - (i) be identified in the preliminary application as the Applicant under Section III(C)(5), - (ii) become a general partner or managing member of the ownership entity, and - (iii) remain responsible for overseeing the project and operation of the project for a period of two (2) years after placed in service.
 The Agency will determine what qualifies as successful and who can be considered as involved in a particular project. - (b) All owners and Principals must disclose all previous participation in the low-income housing tax credit program.
-Additionally, owners and Principals that have participated in an out of state tax credit allocation may be required to complete an Authorization for Release of Information form. - (c) The Agency reserves the right to determine that a particular development team does not meet the threshold requirement of subsection (D)(1)(a) due to differences between its prior work and the proposed project.
-Particularly important in this evaluation is the type of subsidy program used in the previous experience (such as tax-exempt bonds, RD). - (d) Five (5) points will be awarded if the Principal meeting the eligibility requirement in subsection (D)(1)(a) either: - (i) was a Principal in seven awards of 9% Tax Credits in North Carolina from 2008 through 2014, or - (ii) has her/his/its principal office in North Carolina (see Appendix J for guidance).
+Additionally, owners and Principals that have participated in an out of state tax credit allocation may be required to complete an Authorization for Release of Information form.

+- (c) The Agency reserves the right to determine that a particular development team does not meet the threshold requirement of subsection (D)(1)(a) due to differences between its prior work and the proposed project.
+Particularly important in this evaluation is the type of subsidy program used in the previous experience (such as tax-exempt bonds, RD). - (d) Five (5) points will be awarded if the Principal meeting the eligibility requirement in subsection (D)(1)(a) either: - (i) was a Principal in seven awards of 9% Tax Credits in North Carolina from 2008 through 2014 or - (ii) has her/his/its principal office in North Carolina (see Appendix J for guidance).